VincNT21/project_kallaxy/server/documentation/endpoints.md

 -> *Request body* :
 >Title, type, creator (string), release year (int32), image URL (string), some metadata according to media type (see resources documentation)
-All fields required, "type" field should be unique across database.
+All fields required except for *image URL* which can be an empty string *type* field should be unique across database.

 *Example*:
 ```json